airpair/reactjs-a-guide-for-rails-developers/post.md

 ## Reusable Components: Amount Indicators

 What would an application be without some (nice) indicators?
 Let's add some boxes at the top of our window with some useful information.
-We goal for this section is to show 3 values: Total credit amount, total debit amount and Balance.
+Our goal for this section is to show 3 values: Total credit amount, total debit amount and Balance.
 This looks like a job for 3 components, or maybe just one with properties?

 We can build a new `AmountBox` component which will receive three properties: `amount`, `text` and `type`.
 Create a new file called `amount_box.js.coffee` under `javascripts/components/` and paste the following code: